 Do you cater for visitors with Special Educational Needs (SEN)?

 Yes, we do.
 MAD is multi-sensory and hands-on.
 We encourage learners to press buttons and interact with tactile objects.
 Within this venue are a wide variety of sounds, lights, movements and colours on display.
 These all work together to provide an exciting, multisensory experience.
 The museum also helps with the development of social communication, cognitive skills and visual memory.
 The MAD Museum is relatively small meaning those with emotional and behavioural difficulties have the space to move around the museum freely while also never being out of sight or too far away.
 As MAD is a family-run independent museum, we have the flexibility to cater to individual needs.
 Our members of staff are experienced in caring across a broad spectrum of abilities.
 Please talk to us about your requirements, we will help however we can.

 Our group discounts are only available during (Warwickshire) term time only.
 They exclude weekends and bank holidays.

 In order to redeem our group discounts, you must book in advance (at least 24hours before the intended visit date).
 If you arrive on the date with no forewarning, we cannot provide group discounts.

 Group trips usually take 1 hour and 30 minutes at MAD.

 We offer joint discounted tickets with Stratford Butterfly Farm and Shakespeare’s Schoolroom & Guildhall.
 Please get in touch to find out more.

 Need more inspiration?

 We are bursting with ideas on places that deliver first class teaching both outside the classroom and as in-school workshops.
-Here are a few similar suggestions, or head to our tailor-made trip form and let us know how we can help you!
+Below are a few similar suggestions to The MAD Museum , or head to our tailor-made trip form and let us know how we can help you!